-- Christopher Moore's Island of the Sequined Love Nun has two Big Bads convincing an entire island full of people that they are the personification of the local Cargo Cult gods.
-It turns out they have an entire database composed of the natives' medical information and are running an on-demand black organ market, harvesting (among other things) kidneys, hearts, and corneas.
+- Christopher Moore's Island of the Sequined Love Nun has two Big Bads convincing an island full of people that they are the personification of the local Cargo Cult gods.
+It turns out they have a database composed of the natives' medical information and are running an on-demand black organ market, harvesting (among other things) kidneys, hearts, and corneas.

 - As mentioned above, Larry Niven's Known Space series is the Trope Maker.

 - The government did it by declaring that any person sentenced to death was considered an organ donor, with the number of things that were considered capital crimes gradually increasing to meet the demand for donor organs, as transplants had become the default means of medical treatment and demand was just that high.
 This ceases abruptly when alternative means of treatment are developed.

 - One story set in the darkest period (just before the alternative treatments are developed) shows that parking violations have become a capital crime.

 - The organleggers were a more literal version of this trope, though they didn't stop at kidneys.
 They generally kidnapped somebody, quietly euthanized them, and harvested all of the victim's organs.
 This also included products from organs, such as insulin.

 - Coma by Robin Cook.
 A hospital artificially induces brain death in healthy patients undergoing surgery.
 Their organs are then secretly removed and sold on the black market.